itskavyagupta/nyu-dl-cerberus/README.md

 - CutMix: Randomly selects patches from two images, blending them to create new mixed images.
 We used alpha to make the Beta distribution uniform across [0, 1], ensuring random mixing behavior.

-In our model evaluation, we scrutinized 10 models with three different optimizers: AdaDelta, SGD, and AdaDelta with Gradient Clipping, chosen based on initial trials where Adam and AdaGrad yielded unsatisfactory results.

-- SGD: Updates model parameters using gradients of the loss function.
-- AdaDelta: Dynamically adjusts learning rate during training, eliminating the need for manual tuning.
-- AdaDelta with Gradient Clipping: Addresses vanishing/exploding gradient issues by clipping larger gradients.

-We experimented with learning rates of 0.1 and 0.01, alongside a learning rate decay strategy reducing the rate by a factor of 10 every 80 epochs, refining the model's optimization over time.

 To prevent overfitting, we implemented annealing with a 50-epoch cycle, allowing periodic adjustments to the learning rate, promoting stable convergence and better generalization.